 Check you are within a reasonable distance of our Cherwell branch.
 You can find your nearest branch by at www.cats.org.uk/find-us

-Please note that unfortunately you will not be able to visit your chosen cat due to Covid 19 regulations.
-We will ask the fosterer to send photographs, and possibly a bit of video, to you via email to help you make a final decision.
+If hands-free homing is preferred, we will ask the fosterer to send photographs, and possibly a bit of video, to you via email to help you make a final decision.

 Reserve your cat

 If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property).
-A virtual home visit will be carried out.
+A virtual or physical home visit will be carried out.
 At this point, and at any time during the process, you’ll have a chance to discuss everything you need to know about your cat with the Homing Officer or current fosterer.

 Once you have reserved your cat, you will be contacted by a member of the team to arrange a suitable time for us to deliver him/her to you or for you to collect.
 Prior to the delivery/ collection day you’ll be emailed paperwork to sign and return.
 You will receive the cat’s vaccination records and medical records on the delivery/ collection day.
 The adoption fee (£95) will need to be paid prior to collection/ delivery by BACS.